louisguitton/disqus-crawler/README.md

 Folder structure
 --------------

---README.md                   The file you're looking at --main.sh                     It calls the different jobs.
+README.md                   The file you're looking at

+main.sh                     It calls the different jobs.

---get_posts.py                Called from main.sh.
-It takes care of MongoDB --scrapy.cfg                  Nothing to report --purseblog                   Folder create when running $scrapy startproject purseblog
+get_posts.py                Called from main.sh.
+It takes care of MongoDB

+scrapy.cfg                  Nothing to report

+purseblog                   Folder create when running $scrapy startproject purseblog

-----settings.py               Here you set up Splash
+* settings.py               Here you set up Splash

-----pipelines.py              Nothing to report
+* pipelines.py              Nothing to report

-----items.py                  Nothing to report
+* items.py                  Nothing to report

-----__init__.py               Nothing to report
+* __init__.py               Nothing to report

-----spiders                   The folder containing the crawlers
+* spiders                   The folder containing the crawlers

-------getDisqusUrl.py         The crawler in charge of the first job in main.sh
+  * getDisqusUrl.py         The crawler in charge of the first job in main.sh

-------getJson.py              The crawler in charge of the second job in main.sh
+  * getJson.py              The crawler in charge of the second job in main.sh

-------__init__.py             Nothing to report
+  * __init__.py             Nothing to report

 Installation
 ------------